-In this article on pond maintenance we will recap our interview with koi specialist Christian Shostle, who covers handling new pond syndrome (NPS), setting parameters to measure syndrome effects, and planning action steps to master your water quality.
-Learn how to clear green pond water, new pond syndrome, and maintain a healthier pond environment.
+In this article on pond maintenance we will recap our interview with pond care expert Christian Shostle, who covers handling new pond syndrome (NPS), setting parameters to measure syndrome effects, and planning action steps to master your water quality.

 Learn How To Clear Green Water & Identify New Pond Syndrome